RobTillaart/UUID/README.md

 ### UUID versions (OSF DCE).

-Minimized summary of Wikipedia, details see RFC-9562
+Minimized summary of Wikipedia, details see RFC-9562, just a backgrounder.

 - Version 1 is based upon the MAC address of the generating node (or random bits with the multicast bit set to 1) followed by a timestamp since midnight 15 October 1582.
 This date the Gregorian calendar started.
-- Version 2 is reserved for DCE security and look similar to 1 but have some drawbacks.
+- Version 2 is reserved for DCE security and looks similar to 1 but have some drawbacks.
-- Version 3 hashes a namespace using MD5. (the RFC's recommend to use 5 instead.)
+- Version 3 hashes a namespace using MD5. (the RFC's recommend to use version 5 instead.)
 - Version 4 is using random bits == this UUID class, implements variant 1 of version 4.
-This variant 1 sets the variant bits to 10 resulting in nibble (8,9,a,b) Variant 2 has one extra bit hard set and equals legacy GUID's, therefore it only implements half of the variant 1 UUID's so obsolete.
+This variant 1 sets the variant bits to 10 resulting in nibble (8,9,a,b) Variant 2 has one extra bit hard set and equals legacy GUID's, therefore it only implements half of the variant 1 UUID's, in practice obsolete.
 - Version 5 hashes a namespace using SHA1.
 Is very similar to version 3.
 - Version 6 is similar to version 1, except the timestamp parts are MSB to LSB which allows "generation time sorting" of the UUID's.